glacambre/firenvim/README.md

 vim.api.nvim_set_keymap("n", "<Esc><Esc>", "<Cmd>call firenvim#focus_page()<CR>", {})
 ```

 There is also a function named `firenvim#hide_frame()` which will temporarily hide the Firenvim frame.
-You will then be able to bring the neovim frame back either by unfocusing and refocusing the textarea or by using the [keybinding to manually trigger Firenvim](https://github.com/glacambre/firenvim#manually-triggering-firenvim).
+You will then be able to bring the Neovim frame back either by unfocusing and refocusing the textarea or by using the [keybinding to manually trigger Firenvim](https://github.com/glacambre/firenvim#manually-triggering-firenvim).

 ```lua
 vim.api.nvim_set_keymap("n", "<C-z>", "<Cmd>call firenvim#hide_frame()<CR>", {})